neochrome/todo.vim/README.md

 Installing
 ----------
 ### With [vundle](https://github.com/gmarik/vundle)
-1. Add the following to your `.vimrc`:
+1. Reference the plugin in your `.vimrc` with: `Bundle 'neochrome/todo.vim`
-	`Bundle 'neochrome/todo.vim`
 2. Launch `vim` and run `:BundleInstall`

 ### As a git-submodule with Pathogen